What’s first? Is it to be happy? Is it to look at your life and be satisfied? Or is any of this even realistic?

 There was a salesman who told me that if you enjoy what you do for a living then you’ll never go to work another day in your life.

 He smiled.
 He suggested that I should do the same thing.
-He said that when I read something, I should try reading this with a smile.
+He said that when I read something, I should try reading it with a smile.

 He suggested that when I find myself locked in the battles within my head that I should force myself to smile.
 No matter what and no matter how long this takes.
 He said that I should smile – force myself – just smile until I am distracted by the fact that I am smiling.